smartcontractkit/documentation/docs/resources/link-token-contracts.md

 ## Arbitrum

-### Arbitrum Mainnet
+### Arbitrum mainnet

 ETH is used to pay for transactions on the Arbitrum mainnet.
-You can use the [Arbitrum Bridge](https://bridge.arbitrum.io/) to transfer ETH and LINK to from Ethereum mainnet to Arbitrum mainnet.
+You can use the [Arbitrum Bridge](https://bridge.arbitrum.io/) to transfer ETH and LINK to from Ethereum Mainnet to Arbitrum.

 | Parameter      | Value                                                                                                                                                                                                                      |
 | :------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |